See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Experiment

 \subsubsection{Metric-wise Analysis}

-Metric choices are inherited from prior eHMI work, but their effectiveness for VLM raters is unclear.
+The metrics choices are inherited from previous eHMI work, but their effectiveness for VLM raters is unclear.
 Therefore, we analyze the VLM score distributions for three milestones: (1) the initial action database, (2) DesignerLLM-Apprentice-7B, and (3) DesignerLLM-7B.

 As illustrated in Figure~\ref{fig:vlm_metric_plot} in the Appendix, metrics behave differently over training.
-Phase~2 metrics (User Acceptance, Consistency) improve most clearly: their means increase and distributions tighten, suggesting that they are the most sensitive and reliable signals for VLM-based evaluation.
-In contrast, Phase~1 metrics show weaker trends; targeting improves slightly, while trust changes little and provides poor preference separation in the initial database, making it less useful for forming training pairs.
-This likely reflects a mismatch between VLM- and human-perceived trust in our setting.
+Phase~2 metrics (User Acceptance, Consistency) improve most clearly: their means increase, and distributions tighten, suggesting that they are the most sensitive and reliable signals for VLM-based evaluation.

+In contrast, Phase 1 metrics show weaker trends.
+Targeting improves slightly, while trust changes little and provides poor preference separation in the initial database, making it less useful for constructing training pairs.
+We suspect that this reflects two factors.
+First, trust is a higher-level subjective judgment than acceptance or consistency and may therefore be harder for current VLMs to approximate reliably.
+Second, our controlled renderings omit environmental cues, such as background context, lighting, and occlusion, which may be particularly important for trust-related judgments.
+This suggests that \systemName is currently better suited to optimize more directly perceivable communication qualities than nuanced subjective impressions such as trust.